Pacific / Environment

 "If you're doing extractive activities in a marine reserve it's not replenishing as well as it could if it were allowed to fully heal."

-There was a concern that more "paper parks" would be made, as governments rushed to reach the UN goal but did not fully protect the MPA, she said.
+She said there is a worry there would be more "paper parks" made, as governments rush to reach the UN goal but not fully protecting the MPA.

 "I think some countries will make more than others and some have already done it.